Equity, Diversity, and Inclusion

 Equity, Diversity & Inclusion

 Our commitment to equity, diversity and inclusion enables the League to fulfill our mission and achieve our vision.
-In order to meet the promise of a nation where bicycling is safe, comfortable, and open to all we must address systemic disparities, build a more diverse movement that truly represents our communities, and speak with one voice for a bicycle-friendly America for Everyone.
+In order to meet the promise of a nation where bicycling is safe, comfortable, and open to all we must address systemic disparities, build a more diverse movement that truly represents our communities, and speak with one voice for a Bicycle Friendly America for Everyone.

-In order to meet the promise of a nation where bicycling is safe, comfortable, and open to all we must address systemic disparities, build a more diverse movement that truly represents our communities, and speak with one voice for a bicycle-friendly America for Everyone.
+In order to meet the promise of a nation where bicycling is safe, comfortable, and open to all we must address systemic disparities, build a more diverse movement that truly represents our communities, and speak with one voice for a Bicycle Friendly America for Everyone.

 Safe streets for everyone is at the heart of the League of American Bicyclists’ mission.
 Safe streets means more than slow streets, bike lanes, and sidewalks.
 It means that everyone is free to move on our streets, in our neighborhoods, and throughout our cities without fear of violence, racial profiling, or police brutality.

-This summer we are reflecting on the inequities in our society and what we can do as an organization to address these in our work to make bicycling safe, comfortable, and accessible to all.
+We must continually reflect on the inequities in our society and what we can do as an organization to address these in our work to make bicycling safe, comfortable, and accessible to all.

 Breonna Taylor.
 Ahmaud Arbery.
 George Floyd.
 Each of them, and the too many Black Americans killed before, deserved the freedom to live.
 Because Black lives matter.
 Their names are among the countless that have been victims of racism and exclusion that has plagued our country’s history since its founding.
 The League played our part, too, most notably by banning Black people from our membership in the 1890s and not owning up to this fully until the 1990s.
 We also can’t ignore the less-overt exclusion that has been fostered throughout the 20th century and to today in bicycling events and programming.